Physical Therapy Guide to Stroke

-The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions, and also prepare them for a visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information to help them make informed health care decisions and prepare them for their visit with a health care provider.

-The following articles and websites provide some of the best scientific evidence related to physical therapy treatment of individuals with stroke.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-Whenever possible, article titles are linked to a PubMed* abstract of the article or to free full text so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for survivors of stroke.
+They report recent research and give an overview of the standards of practice both in the United States and internationally.
+They link to a PubMed* abstract that also may offer free access to the full text, or to other resources.
+You can read them or print out a copy to bring with you to your health care provider.

-Centers for Disease Control and Prevention (CDC).
-Stroke.
-Accessed September 28, 2015.
+Centers for Disease Control and Prevention.
+Stoke facts.
+Accessed April 12, 2021.

-American Stroke Association; American Heart Association.
+Stroke Association; American Heart Association.
 Impacts of stroke (stroke statistics).
-Accessed September 28, 2015.
+Accessed April 12, 2021.

-Authored by Judith Deutsch, PT, PhD, FAPTA and APTA's Section on Neurology.
-Revised by Venita Lovelace-Chandler, PT, PhD, board-certified clinical specialist in pediatric physical therapy, and Yasser Salem, PT, PhD, board-certified clinical specialist in neurologic and pediatric physical therapy,.
-Reviewed by the editorial board.
+Revised in 2021 by Yasser Salem, PT, MS, PhD, board-certified clinical specialist in neurologic and pediatric physical therapy, on behalf of APTA Neurology, an academy of the American Physical Therapy Association.
+Revised in 2016 by Venita Lovelace-Chandler, PT, PhD, board-certified clinical specialist in pediatric physical therapy, and Yasser Salem, PT, PhD, board-certified clinical specialist in neurologic and pediatric physical therapy.
+Authored in 2011 by Judith Deutsch, PT, PhD, FAPTA, and APTA's Section on Neurology.